Maison Schiaparelli: Under Elsa Schiaparelli (1927–1954)

-Revival
+Revival of the Schiaparelli brand

+The Schiaparelli fashion brand lends its image from the legacy of Maison Schiaparelli.
+Elsa Schiaparelli SA was established as a perfume company in 1957.
+Under new ownership, after the death of founder Elsa Schiaparelli, it released a few collections in the 70s.
 Diego Della Valle, chairman of Tod's Group, purchased the Schiaparelli perfumes company and the rights to the Schiaparelli brand in 2007.
-Diego Della Valle hired designer Christian Lacroix to create a collection for the house in 2013, though it failed to materialize.
+Diego Della Valle hired designer Christian Lacroix to create a collection for the brand in 2013, though it failed to materialize.
 Valle later hired designer Marco Zanini as creative director.
-In 2014, the house presented its first clothes collection since 1954 under Zanini, and re-established its boutique at 21 Place Vendôme, on the first floor of the building which Elsa Schiaparelli bought from Louise Chéruit in 1935.
-Zanini stepped down in November 2014, after having created two couture collections for the house.
+In 2014, the newly established house presented its first clothes collection under Zanini, and established its boutique at 21 Place Vendôme, on the first floor of the same building which Elsa Schiaparelli bought from Louise Chéruit in 1935.
+Zanini stepped down in November 2014, after having created two couture collections.
 In April 2015, Bertrand Guyon was named as the brand's new creative director, and he showed his first collection in July.
 In April 2019, it was announced that Guyon would be succeeded by Texas-born designer Daniel Roseberry, the first American to head a French couture house.
 While Guyon's collections were noted for frequent allusions to classic Schiaparelli designs (such as the lobster dress), Roseberry stated that he intended to avoid such literal references, drawing instead on the "spirit" of Elsa Schiaparelli.

-The house was accepted into the Chambre Syndicale de la Haute Couture in 2017, becoming one of 15 fashion houses legally permitted to use the designation "haute couture".
+The house Schiaparelli was accepted into the Chambre Syndicale de la Haute Couture in 2017, becoming one of 15 fashion houses legally permitted to use the designation "haute couture".
 It had previously been accepted as a "guest member" in 2013.